NVIDIA/workbench-example-agentic-rag/agentic-rag-docs/self-host.md

 # Using Your Own GPU for Inference

 **Who is this guide for?**
-- People that have access to a sufficient GPU and want to run their own inference
+- People that want to run containerized inference on a GPU
+- People that have some experience with using containers
+- People that

 **What are the guide limitations?**
 - It assumes you have the remote already setup with appropriate dependencies, i.e. NVIDIA GPU drivers, the Container Toolkit,